moiseevigor/moiseevigor.github.io/_appendices/2026-05-04-geometry-of-seeing-A4-jacobi-elliptic.md

 This is **the** identity behind the elastica: the pendulum solution is literally the Jacobi-am function, and the curvature
 $\kappa(s) = \dot\varphi(s) = 2k\,\mathrm{cn}(s\mid k^2)$ is one Jacobi
-function's worth — exactly the formula Part 2 uses.
+function's worth — exactly the formula Part&nbsp;2 uses.

 ## The complete elliptic integrals